 On this page is a NASDAQ Composite Index total return calculator.
 It lets you estimate the return contribution of reinvested dividends to a theoretical NASDAQ investment, and further adjust those returns for inflation to calculate an estimated total return.

-Through 8/15/2024 close.
-For last year, see the 2023 NASDAQ Return.
+For last year, see the 2025 NASDAQ Return.
+Also see the 2024 NASDAQ Return.

 NASDAQ Total Return Calculator (with inflation adjustment)

-- Ending Month / Ending Year - The ending month (or the month sold) of an investment in the NASDAQ Composite index.
+- Ending Month / Ending Year – the ending month (or the month sold) of an investment in the NASDAQ Composite Index.

 Depending on your choices above, you can quote estimated returns from a NASDAQ investment with a few assumptions.